-The current rate of funding of \$2.0 million annually should be maintained.
-I believe that maintaining the current level of funding provides an adequate probability of having sufficient assets in the trust fund to safely decommission the plant.
+The level for decommissioning funding should be increased from \$0 million per year to \$2.0 million per year.
+Increasing the level of funding provides a reasonable probability of having sufficient assets in the trust fund to safely decommission the plant.

-The funding for the Pre-April 7, 1983 spent nuclear fuel disposal should remain suspended for the time being.
-I&M will continue to monitor the level of funding for nuclear decommissioning and for Pre-April 7, 1983 spent nuclear fuel disposal and will continue to report to the commission on a regular basis.
+The funding for the pre-April 7, 1983 spent nuclear fuel disposal should remain suspended for the time being.
+I&M will continue to monitor the level of funding for nuclear decommissioning and for pre-April 7, 1983 spent nuclear fuel disposal and will continue to report to the commission on a regular basis.

 The prepaid pension asset is accurately forecasted and its continued inclusion in I&M's rate base is appropriate.
+The prepaid OPEB asset is also accurately forecasted and should be included in I&M's rate base.

-Q61.
+Q62.
 Does this conclude your pre-filed verified direct testimony?

-8 Yes.
+14 Yes.